MegaNAD60/useParams_hook/Readme.md

 ## **What is useParams Hook?**
 The useParams hook is a React router hook that enables navigating and dynamic render of contents with multiple paths.
 Ecommerce and Blog apps are example of React applications with multiple paths that require implementing useParams hook.
 For instance, a blog app contains many blogs with a unique id, which will be used to retrieve and render blog details.
 ## **Benefit of useParams Hook**
-* **Less codes:** The useParams hook align with the **Don't Repeat Yourself** (DRY) principle of React framework.
-With useParams hook, we don't have to write codes for all path.
-We only need to create a unique id, retrieve and render its content.
+* **Fewer codes:** The useParams hook aligns with the **Don't Repeat Yourself (DRY)** principle of programming.
+With useParams hook, we don't have to write codes repeatedly but rather retrieve and render contents based on its parameters.
-* **Quick production:** When less codes are written, we finish our project as quick as possibles.
+* **Quick production:** Using hooks and tools such as useParams hook to write fewer codes help us finish projects quickly which in turn saves time and energy.
-* **Saves time:** useParams enables easy coding which saves time and energy both in writng codes and reading to understand codes
+* **Codes reusability:** The useParams hook enable reusability of codes as for multiple parameters which reduces time and resources in developing software.
-* **Accuracy:** The useParams hook avoids the burden of writing unending codes for multiple path, with less codes getting the accurate data.
+* **Accuracy:** The useParams hook retrieve and render contents of its parameters correctly without any mistakes.
-* **Clean codes:** Implmenting useParams hook makes your codes understandable and maintainable.
+* **Clean codes:** The useParams hook makes your codes understandable and maintainable.
 ## **Steps in applying useParams hook in React applications.**
-In this section, we shall be building an ecoomerce page that display products, whereby each product details will be retrieve and render.
+In this section, we shall be building a simple ecommerce page that display products, whereby each product details will be retrieve and render.
 Let’s get started.
 ### **Assumption**
 This section will assume that you have setup your react app with necessary routings.
 If you have not, check out this [**Link**](/https://medium.com/@nehemiahdauda60/routing-in-react-applications-96340f2b07d5.) to setup your React application including installing React-router-dom.
 Also to note, the above link will serve as reference as we start building this app.